 - Maintenance public – Incremental update between minor/major releases to fix multiple outstanding issues.
 Both code and packages are publicly available.

 A new upgrade (major release) of OpenNebula approximately every year and to provide two or three updates (minor release) for each major version.
 This means that there is an OpenNebula release every three or four months.

-Additionally there are four maintenance releases every year, one between two consecutive major or minor releases.
-The Project may asynchronously distribute maintenance releases for critical impact issues.
+Additionally there are four maintenance incremental releases every year, one between two consecutive major or minor releases.
+The Project will asynchronously distribute hotfix incremental releases for critical impact issues.

 After its first year, and for two additional years, the Project distributes a service pack (SP) for each major release that combines all the patches to easily install or deploy its last update.

 Prior to an official major or minor release date there is a beta release two weeks before.
 This beta release marks the feature-freeze for the release and development efforts are then mainly devoted to bug fixing and polishing.